trumank/mint/docs/README.md

   the mods may need to be removed.
 - Mods containing empty archives: a mod may contain an empty archive (the mod does nothing).
 Helpful to detect packaging errors when developing a mod locally.
-- Mods containing oudated pak version: a mod may be cooked for an old pak version.
+- Mods containing outdated pak version: a mod may be cooked for an old pak version.
 May help to detect outdated mods or incorrect packaging settings.
 - Mods containing shader files: sometimes a mod may contain shader files which can cause issues in-game.
 Also useful for catching incorrect packaging settings when developing mods locally.